scotws/LiaraForth/docs/INTERNALS.md

 # Internal Structure and Technical Notes for Liara Forth

-(THIS TEXT IS UNDER DEVELOPMENT AND MERELY A COLLECTION OF NOTES)
+(THIS TEXT IS UNDER HEAVY DEVELOPMENT AND MERELY A COLLECTION OF NOTES)

 ## Design Principles